bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Excess return --** The difference in return earned by an asset and the risk-free rate.

+**Fannie Mae --** or, The Federal National Mortgage Association (FNMA), is a company funded by the U.S. Congress in 1938 which went public in 1968.
+Its purpose is to facilitate credit provision to owners of real estate by buying loans from loan originators.
+So, a bank can make out a mortgage to a home owner, then they turn around and sell it to Fannie Mae, which has to buy the loan as long as the mortgage fulfills certain criteria, at any market condition (the last is because it is a so-called Government-Sponsored Enterprise).
+Fannie Mae can then bundle the mortgage with others, into a so-called MBS (Mortgage-backed security) which they sell to e.g. a pension fund.
+Fannie Mae takes on the credit risk; if a loan defaults, they guarantee the buyer of the MBS the cashflow.
+However, it is not in law that the GSE is backed my the U.S. government, while there seems to be an *implicit* backing.

+During the turmoil of the Financial crisis of 2007--2008, the U.S. government took back control of Fannie Mae (and Freddie Mac).
+As of late 2022, it is still under government charter.

+See also Freddie Mac and Ginnie Mae below.

 **Financial accelerator --** a mechanism of macroeconomics that exacerbates shocks through frictions in financial markets.
 E.g., if a firm usually borrows using its current net worth as collateral, a shock that lowers its value decreases the firm's ability to raise credit to invest with.
 This further depresses its net worth, which in return depresses it even further; the mechanism is an acceleration.